dhananjayyaadav/apna-wallet/README.md

 - Funds automatically stream to the child creating real-time cash flow.

-- Children will have the ability to use De-Fi tools such as staking & time-locks.
+- Children will have the ability to use crypto tools such as staking & time-locks.
 This introduces the concepts of savings, interest and compound interest.

 - Funds can be allocated for the purchase of future goods and services through the use of time-locks.
 This ensures that children have the funds they need when they need it.